1996ArticlesBreak/Flow 1

 Texts of connection – a phrase here, a theme there…repeat and re-cap, add a little more, say a little less.
 Become imbibed.
 Breath text – find a way through its loops and overhangs.
 Get out of it.
 Dispose of the need for correct interpretation.
 Anti-Oedipus seems to offer ‘meaning’ as connection and desire…seek out the threads, make juxtapositions in triplicate: add, add, add.
 Anti-Oedipus isn’t an answer, but an amalgam of approaches that problematise the archetypes, that recognises the emptiness of ‘intelligent’ questions.
 Lose yourself.
 Anti-Oedipus shows up our ideological yearning as a neo-religious hankering after security

 In a different but not unrelated direction, the other publishing house that has done much to disseminate D&G is MIT Press/Zone.
-Whilst mainly concentrating on Deleuze, Zone have persistently included D&G in their anthology publication but they have also made available some of the texts that provided feeders into their collective work: Bergson, Jean-Pierre Vernant, Georges Dumezil and Sacher-Masoch.
+Whilst mainly concentrating on Deleuze, Zone have persistently included D&G in their anthology publication but they have also made available some of the texts that provided feeders into their collective work: Henri Bergson, Jean-Pierre Vernant, Georges Dumézil and Sacher-Masoch.
 It is these two publishing houses that have provided, to date, the main commentaries on D&G’s work: Rolando Perez and Brian Massumi.
 These two books take different approaches.
-Perez continues Semiotext(e)’s popularisation of ‘schizo-culture’ through a focus on the D&G concepts of Nomad, Body Without Organs, Rhizome etc by using D&Gs own cultural references: Artaud, Miller, Nietzsche, Kafka.
-Massumi more or less avoids this ground and writes a book that occludes and limits the practical use of D&G. The academic operation of the latter text seems to have the effect of escalating Massumi as a D&G expert whilst Perez comes over as a ‘fan’.
+Perez continues Semiotext(e)’s popularisation of ‘schizo-culture’ through a focus on the D&G concepts of Nomad, Body Without Organs, Rhizome etc by using D&G’s own cultural references: Artaud, Miller, Nietzsche, Kafka.
+Massumi more or less avoids this ground and writes a book that occludes and limits the practical use of D&G. The academic operation of the latter text seems to have the effect of propelling Massumi into view as a D&G expert whilst Perez comes over as a fan.

-Though both works are interesting and lay out paths into the texts of D&G, both have a limited perspective that disables a more practical immersion in the texts.
+Though both works are interesting and lay out paths into the texts of D&G, both have a limited perspective that disables a more practical use of the texts.
 With Massumi we are grappling with a reading that becomes authoritative despite itself – who can follow such an annotation of the two volumes that lays down the academic gauntlet of the ‘whole’?
 Massumi takes the sting out of the texts.
 With Perez, however, we are left to skirt the edges and become progressively bored as the body without organs and desire become stylistic metaphors.
 Perez makes fragments revolve around themselves.
-This said it would be ridiculous to take what follows as some sort of intervention between the two (such are the pitfalls of discursive language that if you’re not careful you find yourself knee-deep in the competitive shit).
-I am only playing back part of the track that I heard whilst I read, and as with music, I am intensified enough to speculate about what happens when I hear the words.
+This said it would be ridiculous to take what follows as some sort of intervention between the two (such are the pitfalls of discursive language that if you’re not careful you find yourself knee-deep in the competitive shit.)
+In what follows I am only playing back part of the track that I heard whilst I read, and as with music, I am intensified enough to speculate about what happens when I heard those words.

 MICROPOLITICS

-We must think that what exists is far from from filling all possible spaces (Foucault: Live)
+We must think that what exists is far from filling all possible spaces (Foucault: Live)

 DESIRING-MACHINES